-Active Listening explained including an example
+Active Listening explained

 Active Listening: this article describes the interpersonal skill of Active Listening in a practical way.
 Next to what is active listeningm, this article also highlights it’s importance, the skills, the relationship with Critical Thinking, techniques and a practical example.
 Enjoy reading!